 A Blendtec may look like a regular blender, but its motor is several times more powerful.
 So not only will it blend more completely, it can do all sorts of things a regular blender can’t.
-For instance, it can liquefy vegetables and herbs into a delicious soup, while gently warming it thanks to all its power.
+For instance, it can liquefy vegetables and herbs into a delicious soup, while gently warming it thanks to the massive friction its blades generate.
 It can also process thick sauces and nut cheeses that would choke up a regular blender.
 It can even make a fantastic apple sauce.
 If you’re wondering whether a Blendtec is powerful enough to blend a given food, the answer is always yes.
-Sure, they cost more than all your other kitchen appliances put together, but for many Blendtec owners their only regret is not buying one years sooner.
+Sure, they may cost more than all your other kitchen appliances put together, but for many Blendtec owners their only regret is not buying one years sooner.

 Blendtec models range from expensive to super expensive.
 Their least expensive models are quite capable, so buy one of those unless you have money to burn.
 Try to get one that has a Wildside jar, as those are best.

 Food processors can do so much we’ve created a page all about them.
 They’re the quickest way to shred, chop, or grate any sort of food.
 You’ve got a staggering number of choices on which model to choose, but its hard to go wrong with this inexpensive model by Hamilton beach.

 Toaster ovens are lousy for making toast (use a slot toaster instead, since they toast both sides of the bread).
 But they nevertheless deserve a place in any kitchen.
 They’re perfect for baking small meals for one, especially frozen foods.
 And their small size means they’ll heat up much more quickly than a regular oven while using only a fraction of the energy.
 Check out Amazon’s assortment of toaster oven models.